 1. Tailor to the employer

 Your video resume should be tailored to fit the specific job and the company culture as well.
 If the employer has a recruiting video, try to match the tone they set.
 Josh Tolan, CEO of Sparkhire, encourages candidates to “approach a video resume just like you would an in-person meeting.
 Keep it polished, poised and professional.
 Dress professionally and speak with confidence.”
-Be clever and creative, but make sure the tone and humor can translate into the workplace.
+Be clever and creative, but make sure the tone and humor can translate into the workplace.2.
+Make your case

 Tolan, points out, a video resume is not a replacement of your paper resume or a dramatic reading of it.
 Your video resume should show employers a side of you that can’t be captured in writing.
 Show yourself in action, perhaps working on your latest achievement or walking them through a past project with some visuals, or link your video to platforms like Twitter or your online portfolio to communicate a fuller picture of who you are.